Microlino

 The Microlino is a four-wheeled, battery electric bubble car manufactured by the company Micro since its introduction in 2022.
 The microcar is available in two versions as either a light or a heavy quadricycle, with the latter having a top speed of 90 km/h.

 The Microlino is equipped with a trunk, a sunroof, a front-opening door, and externally mounted headlights.
-It can be charged with either a household or a Type 2 connector with no fast charging capability.
+It can be charged with either a household plug or a Type 2 connector with no fast charging capability.
 As a microcar, it contains aspects of a car and motorcycle, and has 50% fewer parts than a typical automobile and its environmental footprint is up to 60% lower than that of a conventional electric vehicle.

 The Microlino holds the leading position in Switzerland as the most registered vehicle in the L7e category.
 In 2024, Microlino introduced a fixed-profile convertible variant, the Microlino Spiaggina.